-The TM0, TM1 bits define the operating mode.
-The event count mode is used to count external events, which means the clock source comes from an external (TMR1) pin.
-The timer mode functions as a normal timer with the clock source coming from the instruction clock.
-The pulse width measurement mode can be used to count the high or low level duration of the external signal (TMR1).
-The counting is based on the instruction clock.
+The T0M0, T0M1 (TMR0C), T1M0, T1M1 (TMR1C) bits define the operating mode.
+The event count mode is used to count external events, which means the clock source comes from an external (TMR0/TMR1) pin.
+The timer mode functions as a normal timer with the clock source coming from the instruction clock or RTC clock (Timer0/Timer1).
+The pulse width measurement mode can be used to count the high or low level duration of the external signal (TMR0/TMR1).
+The counting is based on the instruction clock or RTC clock (Timer0/Timer1).

-In the event count or timer mode, once the Timer/Event Counter 1 starts counting, it will count from the current contents in the Timer/Event Counter 1 to FFFFH.
-Once overflow occurs, the counter is reloaded from the Timer/Event Counter 1 preload register and generates the corresponding interrupt request flag (T1F; bit 6 of INTC) at the same time.
+In the event count or timer mode, once the Timer/Event Counter 0/1 starts counting, it will count from the current contents in the Timer/Event Counter 0/1 to FFFFH.
+Once overflow occurs, the counter is reloaded from the Timer/Event Counter 0/1 preload register and generates the interrupt request flag (T0F/T1F; bit 5/6 of INTC) at the same time.

-In pulse width measurement mode with the TON and TE bits are equal to one, once the TMR1 has received a transition from low to high (or high to low if the TE bit is 0) it will start counting until the TMR1 returns to the original level and reset the TON.
-The measured result will remain in the Timer/Event Counter 1 even if the activated transition occurs again.
+In the pulse width measurement mode with the T0ON/T1ON and T0E/T1E bits equal to one, once the TMR0/TMR1 has received a transient from low to high (or high to low if the T0E/T1E bits is "0") it will start counting until the TMR0/TMR1 returns to the original level and resets the T0ON/T1ON.
+The measured result will remain in the Timer/Event Counter 0/1 even if the activated transient occurs again.
 In other words, only one cycle measurement can be done.
-Until setting the TON, the cycle measurement will function again as long as it receives further transition pulse.
-Note that, in this operating mode, the Timer/Event Counter 1 starts counting not according to the logic level but according to the transition edges.
-In the case of counter overflows, the counter 1 is reloaded from the Timer/Event Counter 1 preload register and issues the interrupt request just like the other two modes.

-To enable the counting operation, the timer ON bit(TON; bit 4 of TMR1C) should be set to 1.
-In the pulse width measurement mode, the TON will be cleared automatically after the measurement cycle is complete.
-But in the other two modes the TON can only be reset by instructions.
-The overflow of the Timer/Event Counter 1 is one of the wake-up sources.
-No matter what the operation mode is, writing a 0 to ET1I can disabled the corresponding interrupt service.
+Until setting the T0ON/T1ON, the cycle measurement will function again as long as it receives further transient pulse.
+Note that, in this operating mode, the Timer/Event Counter 0/1 starts counting not according to the logic level but according to the transient edges.
+In the case of counter overflows, the counter 0/1 is reloaded from the Timer/Event Counter 0/1 preload register and issues the interrupt request just like the other two modes.
+To enable the counting operation, the timer ON bit (T0ON: bit 4 of TMR0C: T1ON: bit 4 of TMR1C) should be set to 1.
+In the pulse width measurement mode, the T0ON/T1ON will be cleared automatically after the measurement cycle is completed.
+But in the other two modes the T00N/T10N can only be reset by instructions.
+The overflow of the Timer/Event Counter 0/1 is one of the wake-up sources.
+No matter what the operation mode is, writing a 0 to ET0I/ET1I can disable the corresponding interrupt services.

-In the case of Timer/Event Counter 1 OFF condition, writing data to the Timer/Event Counter 1 preload register will also load the data to Timer/Event Counter 1.
-But if the Timer/Event Counter 1 is turned on, data written to the Timer/Event Counter 1 will only be kept in the
+In the case of Timer/Event Counter 0/1 OFF condition, writing data to the Timer/Event Counter 0/1 preload register will also reload that data to the Timer/Event Counter 0/1.
+But if the Timer/Event Counter 0/1 is turned on, data written to it will only be kept in the Timer/Event Counter 0/1 preload register.
+The Timer/Event Counter 0/1 will still operate until overflow occurs (a Timer/Event Counter 0/1 reloading will occur at the same time).
+When the Timer/Event Counter 0/1 (reading TMR0/TMR1) is read, the clock will be blocked to avoid errors.
+As clock blocking may results in a counting error, this must be taken into consideration by the programmer.